You’ve put in the time, and you’ve done the work. Are you ready for that job promotion? Jennifer Bridges, PMP, shows you what to do to earn it.

 - Consistency: It might be normal to have good days and bad, but if you can maintain consistent work habits and behaviors, and consistency with the products you’re producing, then you become an office anchor.
 You’ll be the rock that supports the team during good times and bad, and will be rewarded for it.
 (Read our 10 consistency quotes to help you keep going.)

 - Respectful of Others: If you treat your coworkers poorly while flattering your bosses, you’re only going to plant seeds of resentment, and in time your behavior will be transparent.
 But genuinely having respect for others is also showing respect for yourself and the workplace.
-It leads to a culture where everyone helps one another and works better together, both in person and via collaboration tools.
+It leads to a culture where everyone helps one another and works better together, both in person and via online collaboration tools.

 - Mentor Others: You can help yourself by helping others.
 It sounds counterintuitive, but by mentoring or assisting others to help them succeed you’re looking at the bigger picture.
 It’s not all about you, but the collaborative effort.
 You do work for a larger organization, not for just yourself.
 And the more people you help, the more likely they will help you.
 (Try these 30 team-building activities.)

 - Step Up to Lead or Support: Like helping others, you should also be open to taking a leadership role when it’s offered or needed.
 That doesn’t mean bullying yourself to the top and then passing on the work to others while you reap in the glory.
 It means taking responsibility and supporting the greater good.
+Check out these leadership theories for guidance.

 - Utilize Systems and Workflows: There are mechanisms that are designed to help you work more efficiently.
 If you’re not using these tools, then you’re not taking full advantage of your ability to get things done.
 Always push yourself to do better by any means at your disposal.
 Or, there might be a better tool out there than the one you’re using.
 Suggesting a new project management software to improve efficiency could make you an office hero.